 The growth in realizations is expected to be directly related to growth in equity prices.
 To capture the effect of equity prices, the average price of all stocks traded is incorporated into the model.
-Forecasts of the average stock price are based on the forecast for the S&P 500 from DOB/U.S. The average price of stocks traded is found to respond more strongly to declines than to increases in the S&P 500.
+Forecasts of the average stock price are based on the forecast for the S&P 500 from DOB/US.
+The average price of stocks traded is found to respond more strongly to declines than to increases in the S&P 500.

 Fluctuating levels of private equity and hedge fund activity and profitability contribute to capital gains realizations.
 Private equity firms own stakes in companies that are not listed on a public stock exchange and generally receive a return on their investment through a sale or merger of the company, a recapitalization, or by selling shares back to the public through an initial public offering (IPO).
-To capture some of the dynamics of capital gains from private equity funds, the capital gains model includes data on IPOs.
+As Table 2 shows, to capture some of the dynamics of capital gains from private equity funds, the capital gains model includes the value IPOs.
 Though small in magnitude, an increase in IPOs is associated with a significant increase in capital gains realizations.

 The model also contains a measure of real estate market activity, which appears to have substantially grown as a contributor to capital gains realizations since 2000.
 Taxpayers can exempt gains from the sale of a primary residence of up to \$250,000 (\$500,000 if filing jointly), but all other capital gains from real estate transactions are fully taxable.
 Conditions in the real estate market are captured by including New York State real estate transfer tax collections.
-The model specification is shown in Table 2.

-'''

-TABLE 2

-POSITIVE CAPITAL GAINS REALIZATIONS

-\Delta \ln CG_t = -6.07 \ \Delta TRSTX_t - 2.98 \ \Delta PRMTX_t + 1.06 \ \Delta \ln EQTYP_t + 0.585 \ \Delta \ln \ RETT_t + 0.202) \ (0.128)

-+0.071\Delta \ln IPO_t + 0.235D96_97_t
+TABLE 2 POSITIVE CAPITAL GAINS REALIZATIONS $\Delta \ln CG_t = -6.07 \ \Delta TRSTX_t - 2.98 \ \Delta PRMTX_t + 1.06 \ \Delta \ln EQTYP_t + 0.585 \ \Delta \ln RETT_t + 0.100 \ \Delta TRSTX_t - 2.98 \ \Delta TRSTX_t - 2.98 \ \Delta TRSTX_t + 1.06 \ \Delta TRST$ $+0.071\Delta \ln IPO_t + 0.235D96_97_t$ Adjusted $R^2 = 0.82$ Number of Obs = 40Note: Values in parentheses under coefficients represent standard errors.
+CG Positive capital gains realizations TRSTX Transitory tax measure PRMTX Permanent tax rate EQTYP Average price of stocks traded RETT Real estate transfer tax collections IPO Value of "true" IPOs D96_97 Dummy variable, 1 for 1996, -1 for 1997, 0 otherwise

-Adjusted R^2 = 0.81

-Number of Obs = 39

-Note: Values in parentheses under coefficients represent standard errors.

-CG

-Positive capital gains realizations

-TRSTX

-Transitory tax measure

-PRMTX

-Permanent tax rate

-Average price of stocks traded

-FOTYP

-RETT

-Real estate transfer tax collections

-IPO

-Initial public offering

-Dummy variable: 1 for 1996, -1 for 1997, 0 otherwise

-D96 97

-'''